solyarisoftware/voskJs/README.md

 ## What's Vosk?

+Vosk is an open source embedded (offline, on-device) speech-to-text engine which can run in real time also on small devices.
-Vosk is an open-source speech recognition engine/toolkit, by Nikolay V. Shmyrev.
+It's based on Kaldi.
+Made by Nikolay V. Shmyrev.

 Documentation:
 - https://alphacephei.com/vosk/
 - https://github.com/alphacep/vosk-api